 We want this to be the women's version of the Masters.

-Avid golf fans and students of architecture will enjoy watching 108 of the LPGA Tour's best tee it up this week.
+Avid golf fans and students of architecture will enjoy watching the LPGA Tour's best tee it up in THE ANNIKA.
 And who knows - in a few years, we may all feel the satisfaction of getting in on the ground floor of one of the game's biggest events.

 Pelican Golf Club: Hole-by-hole guide

 Hole 1 - par 4, 312 yards (328)